hizikNewton/dukkainc-FE-Test/README.md

 # Frontend Engingeer Test

 This test is meant to be submitted within 48 hours of receipt.
-We expect that you implement all tasks using React.
+We expect that you implement all tasks in the same project using React.

-You will be judged on a scale of 100 for completion, correctness, and clean code.
+You will be judged on a scale of 100 for completion, correctness, clean code and documentation.

 Tasks 1 & 2 are compulsory.
 Implementing task 3 is not a requirement.
 If completed, you will be awarded bonus points.
 We will also award bonus points for any extra justifiable considerations/improvements added to the application.

 Your final score determines whether we will proceed to the next round of the interview.

+After completion, please send us a link to your app's implementation privately hosted on GitHub.
+Please add the following GitHub account as a maintainer: @simone-dexter

+We also expect that you send us a link to an app hosted on either Vercel or Netlify.

 ## Tasks Background